pjamieso/fhirokta/README.md

 There are two important Okta client libraries, installed with NPM that integrate the client application with the Okta server, okta-angular, and the okta-signin-widget.
 The Okta Sign-In Widget is a JavaScript widget that provides a customizable login screen to authenticate users of web and mobile applications.

-The widget creates a Okta&#39;s signin page.
+The widget creates an Okta&#39;s signin page.
 Once signed an Okta session cookie is sent to the web browser.
 The widget can also perform complete OIDC flow and/or integrate with external identity providers.
 More information can be found at [https://github.com/okta/okta-signin-widget](https://github.com/okta/okta-signin-widget).

 The Okta-angular library is a complete SDK to add authentication and authorization to our demo application.
 To use the Okta SDK, we must first configure it with a separate Typescript config file, I chose the name my-okta-config.ts.
 We must configure a number of fields in a JavaScript object as shown below.